...Highlights: whale sharks, shark action, manta rays, turtles, schooling fish & big pelagics...

-Christopher Columbus christened Cuba’s diving hotspot Jardines de la Reina (Gardens of the Queen) to honor his Spanish Queen Isabella of Castile.
+Christopher Columbus named the diving hotspot Jardines de la Reina (Gardens of the Queen) to honor his Spanish Queen Isabella of Castile.
 Such was the beauty that lay beneath the ocean’s surface, it deserved a royal title!
-Jardines de la Reina has been a well kept ‘secret’ within the scuba community but more people are now making plans to enjoy a Cuba liveaboard diving tour.
-Show more
+Jardines de la Reina has long been a well kept ‘secret’ within the scuba diving community but more people are now making plans to enjoy a Cuba liveaboard diving tour.

-Black Coral I and II - These are the shark dives at the Gardens of the Queen and there are often lots and lots of them present.
+These are the shark dives at the Gardens of the Queen and there are often lots and lots of them present.
 Silky sharks and Caribbean reef sharks, which are the most numerous, are not generally aggressive unless they feel threatened.
 Since they experience no threats from man, they seem to view a diver as a bubble-blowing curiosity.
 That said, it is best to keep your hands close to your bodies so they are not mistaken as small fish.
-Show more

 Cuba’s remote Jardines de la Reina is a liveaboard-only diving destination.
-Visitor permits are strictly limited to 900 guests per year.
-There is one single operator in the area, you can view their liveaboards here:
+Visitor permits are strictly limited to 3,000 divers per year.
+You can view the Avalon fleet of liveaboards in our Cuba liveaboard section.

-Your Cuban liveaboard diving vacation will start in Havana on Friday night (please book your own accommodation).
+Your Cuba scuba diving vacation will start in Havana on Friday night (please book your own accommodation).
 Saturday is a very early start, a representative from the boat operator will collect you in the morning (Parque Central Hotel) for your complimentary 5-6 hour bus transfer to Jucaro Port.
-Here you will take an approximately 3 hour boat ride out to Queens Gardens.
+Here you will take an approximately 3 hour boat ride out to the Queens Gardens National Park.

 Diving in the gardens involves 3-4 dives on offer per day.
 Fast motorized tenders transport divers the short distance from the anchored liveaboards to a variety of sites.